Skjold Municipality

-History
+General information

 The parish of Skjold was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+In 1849, Skjold Municipality was divided as follows: the southwestern half (population: 2,058) became the new Tysvær Municipality and the northeastern half (population: 3,439) remained as a smaller Skjold Municipality.

+In 1891, Skjold Municipality was divided again: the eastern district (population: 1,095) became the new Vats Municipality and the western district (population: 1,961) remained as a smaller Skjold Municipality.

-In 1849, the southwestern half of Skjold (population: 2,058) was separated to form the new municipality of Tysvær, leaving Skjold with 3,439 residents.
-In 1891, the eastern district of Skjold (population: 1,095) was separated to form the new municipality of Vats, leaving Skjold with 1,961 residents.
-On 1 January 1964, a small part of northern Skjold located north of the Ålfjorden (population: 24) was transferred to Sveio municipality in Hordaland county.
+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee, including some changes to Skjold Municipality.
+On 1 January 1964, a small part of Skjold Municipality located north of the Ålfjorden (population: 24) was transferred to Sveio Municipality in Hordaland county.
+Then on 1 January 1965, Skjold Municipality was dissolved and its lands were divided as follows: